 Juris Doctor students are expected to have completed a minimum of 80 credit points of compulsory law subjects.

-Students must be into a Masters law degree OR LA-43040 Doctor of Legal Science (Research) OR be an approved Law Study Abroad or Law Exchange student.
+Students must be enrolled into a Masters law degree OR LA-43040 Doctor of Legal Science (Research) OR be an approved Law Study Abroad or Law Exchange student.